 Like every rural village in India, Bera also knows how to live in harmony with nature.
 As a result of which, it accords some serious pleasures of wildlife spotting.

-Moreover, the wildlife sightings here will come with the perks of easy spotting.
+wildlife sightings here will come with the perks of easy spotting.
 That’s because catching a glimpse of a wild animal will not be that big of a task here all thanks to its arid and rocky topography.

 Bera and the region surrounding it have about 90+ leopards.
 Plus, if you do the math right that’s 1 leopard per 1.5 km, making it tangible that finding a leopard here is just a pan away.

 Following the pugmarks of these Leopards, you’ll also run into some other majesticas of the region.
 That includes an exceptional number of blue bulls, wild jungle cats, Hyenas, Wolves, Jackals and many other animals.